 Cappuccinos are classic espresso-based drinks that have been enjoyed for decades.

-When it comes to the wet vs dry cappuccino debate, I tend to prefer dry – I just love all that luscious foam!
+In the wet vs dry cappuccino debate, I usually go for dry – I just enjoy all that creamy foam!

 And also the terms “wet” and “dry” are subjective and can vary depending on the individual barista and customer preferences.
 It’s always a good idea to clarify with your barista if you have a specific preference for the amount of steamed milk and foam in your cappuccino.